Audience-Solutions/Prebid.js/modules/justIdSystem.md

 - **BASIC** - in this mode we rely on Justtag library that elready exists on publisher page.
 Typialy that library expose global variable called `__atm`

-- **ADVENCED** - Just ID generation process may differ between various cases depends on publishers.
+- **ADVANCED** - Just ID generation process may differ between various cases depends on publishers.
 This mode is required to deal with custom integrations between publisher and Justtag.

 ### Disclosure

-This module in `ADVENCED` mode loads external JavaScript to generate optimal quality User ID.
+This module in `ADVANCED` mode loads external JavaScript to generate optimal quality User ID.
 It is possible to generate user ID, without loading additional script in `BASIC` mode.

 ### Prebid Params

 Individual params may be set for the Just ID Submodule.

 ex.
-1. Mode `ADVENCED`
+1. Mode `ADVANCED`

 ```
 pbjs.setConfig({